AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 1. Declare the mapping rules associated to a topic.
 The rules need to include the database name and table name that are assigned to the data.

-2. Similar to _POST_, when using the _message broker_ service, enable the mapping rules using the client service (described in run [mqtt client](../../message%20broker.md)).
-This service is enabled using the command:
-`run mqtt client`
+2. To accept data via REST _POST_, enable the mapping rules using the client service (described in run [mqtt client](../../message%20broker.md)).
+This service is enabled using the command: `run mqtt client`

 The example below declares the mapping rules on the data detailed above.
 ```anylog